 The limitation of the Clinical Drug class to the closed world view by the description of its precise active ingredient substances only precludes description of excipient substances such as flavours, preservatives, sweeteners etc as ingredients in a Clinical Drug.
-These substances can have significance for allergies etc. but can only be reliably described for individual authorised manufactured products, and as such are not within the scope of the international release.
+These substances can have significance for allergies etc. but can only be reliably described for individual authorised manufactured products, and as such are not within the scope of the international edition.

-Similarly, by limiting the the Clinical Drug class in the international release to expression of strength either as concentration strength or as presentation strength, medicinal product concepts that could usefully have both concentration and presentation strength will have only concentration strength in the international release.
+Similarly, by limiting the the Clinical Drug class in the international edition to expression of strength either as concentration strength or as presentation strength, medicinal product concepts that could usefully have both concentration and presentation strength (for example some liquid products such as liquid parenteral products or liquids for inhalation via a nebuliser) will have only concentration strength in the international edition.
 National extensions may author clinical drug concepts using the presentation strength(s) and unit(s) of presentation available in their jurisdiction if use case(s) require this.
-These concepts will be child concepts of the concentration clinical drug in the international release.
+These concepts will be child concepts of the concentration clinical drug in the international edition.
 The diagrams below illustrate this:

-Figure 30: Clinical Drug concepts and their relationship together and to MPF only concepts
+Figure 32: Clinical Drug concepts and their relationship together and to MPF only concepts

-Figure 31: Clinical Drug concepts and their relationship together and to MPF only concepts in SNOMED notation, showing optional national extension concepts
+Figure 33: Clinical Drug concepts and their relationship together and to MPF only concepts in SNOMED notation, showing optional national extension concepts

-Figure 32: Clinical Drug example showing optional national extension concepts
+Figure 34: Clinical Drug example showing optional national extension concepts